abokareem/Larvela/app/Console/README.md

 # Larvela Scheduled Tasks

-In order to implement the Business Automarion Features in Larvela, scheduled tasks are called using the native Laravel Framework scheduling system.
-This is done inside the Kernel.php file.
+In order to implement the Business Automation Features in Larvela, scheduled tasks are called using the native Laravel Framework scheduling system.
+This is done inside the Kernel.php file which is called every minute thanks to the CRON entry..

-In order to get scheduling working you need to add a Linux OS cronatab entry to call the artisan schedule:run command every minute.
+In order to get scheduling working you need to add a Linux OS crontab entry to call the artisan **schedule:run** command every minute.

 ##CRONTAB File Entry